Image source: Pixabay

 A comparison of wet signatures to electronic and digital signatures

 What is a wet signature?
-In 1677 England passed the law “Statute of Frauds” that specified certain contacts must be in writing and signed.
+In 1677, England passed the law “Statute of Frauds”.
+The law specified certain contacts must be in writing and signed.
 The new law became the driving force that would see the signing of documents become an everyday occurrence.

 A signature on paper, or wet signature, is any mark that a person places on a paper document to signify that they agree to the stipulations specified in the document.
 Furthermore, the signature serves to identify the signer since each person’s signature is unique to them.